-No underwear or diaper will force them to pee on their leg and that sensation will wake them up!
-The leg becomes a part of the alert process, nothing works better!
-At first it will seem that they slept right through and woke up within minutes after they wet.
+No underwear or diaper will force them to urinate on their leg and that sensation will wake them up!
+The leg becomes a part of the alert process - nothing works better!
+At first it will seem as if they slept right through and woke up within minutes after they wet.
 That's because the brain was processing something new.
 Your child waking up in the middle of the night to change their pads is the first positive step to dry nights.

-Your child will notice that they are waking up during the bladder release, this is the brain and leg connecting the dots and they can start to try and stop peeing.
-This process helps to strengthen the Sphincter muscle.
+Your child will notice that they are waking up during the bladder release.
+This is the brain and leg connecting the dots and they can start to try and stop urinating.
+This process helps to strengthen the sphincter muscle.
 Next they will notice that they are waking up just before the urine is released and they will now have the ability to try and stop it or just have a small leak and still get to the bathroom.

 Imagine how much money you will save by making the change.

 Here is a guide line on how much money you will save when you make the decision to drop the Pull Ups and go with the Rip n Go system that works.

 The cost of Pull Ups averages at $29.99 for a case of 24